aimeos/aimeos-docs/src/frontend/html/parameter-names.md

 b_attrcustid
 : Associative list of IDs and values for the custom attributes

-b_siteid
-: Site ID which should be stored with the product in the basket

 b_stocktype
 : Stock type (warehouse code) the product should be sent from

-b_supplier
-: ID of the supplier the product is is available from

 b_position
 : Position of the product within the basket.
 This is required for "delete" and "edit" actions